7 Reports and Vulnerability Management

 If an especially old software package is installed, often multiple vulnerabilities exist.
 Each of these vulnerabilities is tested by an individual VT and causes an alert.
 The installation of a current package will remove a lot of vulnerabilities at once.

-• Critical critical and Medium medium
+• Critical and Medium

 Findings of the severity levels Critical and Medium are most important and should be addressed with priority.
 Before addressing medium level findings, critical level findings should get addressed.
-Only in exceptional cases this approach should be deviated from, e.g., if it is known that the high level findings need to be less considered because the service cannot be reached through the firewall.
+Only in exceptional cases this approach should be deviated from, for example if it is known that the high level findings need to be less considered because the service cannot be reached through the firewall.

-• Low low and Log log
+• Low and Log

 Findings of the severity levels Low and Log are mostly interesting for detail understanding.
 These findings are filtered out by default but can hold very interesting information.
 Considering them will increase the security of the network and the systems.
 Often a deeper knowledge of the application is required for their understanding.
 Typical for a result with the severity Log is that a service uses a banner with its name and version number.
 This could be useful for an attacker when this version has a known vulnerability.